apnadkarni/blt/man/combomenu.rst

    Every item has the tag "all".
 The last item in the menu will have the tag "end".
 A tag may refer to multiple items.

-If the item specifier is an integer then it is assumed to be an index.
-Strings are first checked if they are labels and then tags.
+If an item is specified by an integer it is assumed to be an index.
+It it is specified by a strings it is first checked if it is a label and then a tag.
 This means that you shouldn't have tags and labels that are the same.
 They will always be interpreted as labels.
-Unlike labels, tags aren't seen by the user, so you can do whatever you want to may them unique (example:
+Unlike labels, tags aren't seen by the user, so you can do whatever you want to make them unique (example:
 "mytag::fred").

+If a **-command** option is specified for the item then it is evaluated as a TCL command whenever the item is invoked.

 OPERATIONS
 ==========